uwex-learning-tech/sbplus-v3/README.md

 * Removed duplicate logo requests when page has no widget contents
 * Allow SB+ presentation to be loaded on Safari's private mode or any private mode that does not support local and session storages
 * Display unknown page type error message when the page type is not supported
+* Changed a few jQuery $.get methods to $.ajax methods for HEAD request
+* Updated SBPLUS SVG logo and css

 #### 3.1.1 (06/22/2017)
 * Fixed the issue where bundle page type is not working properly